yeojz/otplib/apps/docs/guide/advanced-usage.md

 `-` or `_` before the digest size, so `SHA256`, `SHA-256` and `sha_256` are all accepted as `sha256` —
 useful when the value comes from an `otpauth://` URI, since issuers spell it either way.
-Anything else throws `AlgorithmUnsupportedError` rather than falling back to a default, because a substituted algorithm produces tokens that no authenticator app can verify.
+Anything else throws `AlgorithmUnsupportedError` rather than falling back to a default, because a substituted algorithm produces tokens that do not match clients using the requested algorithm.

 ### Custom Secret Lengths